 Your purchase comes with the handheld radio itself, an antenna, one adapter, and a desktop charger.
 Accessories include earphone mic/headset, belt clip, and one hand strap.

-- This handheld transceiver is a great starter radio.
+- This handheld ham radio transceiver is a great starter radio.
 It works very well with analog cars.

-- You will find pretty much everything you need including an English user’s manual to help you with usage.
+- You will find pretty much everything you need including an English user manual to help you with using the radio.